 Northfield Brook Lake has been a site for special group use events such as scouting and military use.
 Special Use Permits can be issued for group events of this type.
 Please call or email for more information.

 Park Rangers at Northfield Brook Lake can conduct group programs upon request.
-Park Rangers can prepare for you programs on topics like the Water Cycle, The History of the Corps of Engineers, Dam Tours, and Nature Walks that focus on identifying specific water or natural resources.
-Rangers can also prepare a program that deals with the Corps of Engineers and its missions, Career as a Ranger and much more.
+Park Rangers can prepare programs on topics like the Water Cycle, The History of the Corps of Engineers, and Dam Tours, as well as Nature Walks that focus on identifying specific water or natural resources.
+Depending on your interests, Rangers can also prepare a program that deals with the Corps of Engineers and its missions, Career as a Ranger, and much more.
 These programs can be tailored to your needs.
-If you would like more information on any of these programs or to schedule a program please contact us.
+If you would like more information on any of these programs or to schedule a program, please contact us.

 Northfield Brook Lake offers a variety of educational and recreational programs in the summer months.
 The programs are generally scheduled for Saturday or Sunday.
 These family-oriented activities range from safety programs on Water Safety to Flood Control discussions where you learn about the Corps of Engineers, its history, and take a tour of the dam.
-You can take a guided Nature Walk where you learn about the local wildlife, plant-life, and much more about our natural resources.
-Programs are open to the public.
+You may also take a guided Nature Walk, where you learn about the local wildlife, plant-life, and much more about our natural resources.
+Programs are open to the public and scheduling information can be found at our Facebook Page.
 All ages are welcome; however, we do ask adults to accompany their children.

 Wildlife is abundant in the reservoir area.
 White-tailed deer, beaver, red fox, raccoon, grey squirrel and cottontail rabbits either live or visit project lands.
 Birds spotted at Northfield Brook Lake include Canada and snow geese, wood ducks, great blue heron, osprey and American Kestrel.